davs3275/sbs/med/collier.md

 Nothing but sound and echo.
 And then for those things which are so much valued in the world, they are miserably empty and rotten, and insignificant.
-It is like puppies snarling for a bone ; and the con- tests of little children sometimes transported, and then again all in tears about a plaything.
+It is like puppies snarling for a bone ; and the contests of little children sometimes transported, and then again all in tears about a plaything.
 And as for modesty and good faith, truth and justice, they have
 "